SEE SOMETHING, SAY SOMETHING, WE WANT TO HEAR FROM YOU

 Group Reporting Procedures

-The Board, through the Audit and Risk Committee, will receive confidential reports on the number and type of whistleblower incidents half yearly to enable it to address any issues at a regional or group level.
-These reports will be made on a “no name’s basis”, maintaining the confidentiality of matters raised under this policy.
+The Board, through the Audit and Risk Committee, will receive confidential reports on the number and type of whistleblower incidents quarterly to enable it to address any issues at a regional or group level.
+The Audit and Risk Committee will be provided additional information about any material incidents raised.
+These reports will be made on a “no name’s basis”, maintaining the confidentiality of matters raised under this Policy.

-Where the subject matter of a report could be materially price sensitive, the person receiving the complaint should consider whether any action needs to be taken under the company’s continuous disclosure policy (while maintaining confidentiality to the full extent required by law).
+Where the subject matter of a report could be materially price sensitive, the person receiving the report should consider whether any action needs to be taken under the Communications and Continuous Disclosure Policy (while maintaining confidentiality to the full extent required by law).

-This policy and the actions outlined above will be reviewed to ensure they are relevant and appropriate for our workplace.
+This Policy and the actions outlined above will be continuously reviewed to ensure they are relevant and appropriate for our workplace.

 - Code of Conduct